starlake-ai/starlake/docs/docs/examples/transform.md

 ## Transform Parquet to DSV

-Based ont the :ref:`parquet_to_parquet` example, we add the format property to request a csv output and set coalesce to `true` to output everything in a single CSV file.
+Based ont the [parquet to parquet](#parquet-to-parquet) example, we add the format property to request a csv output and set coalesce to `true` to output everything in a single CSV file.

 ````yaml